G0rd0n1/.NET_Classlibrary/README.md

 # .NET_Classlibrary
-Introduction to Microsoft .NET class library using Visual Studios for Quality Assurance
+Microsoft .NET class library using Visual Studios for Quality Assurance

 ## Introduction
+In this project, I created a solution, added a library project, and added a console app project that uses the library.

-In this project I started working with the .NET class library.
+I started working with the .NET class library.
 It is my first time tackling Quality Assurance but so far I have enjoyed the introduction and hope to continue working on improvements within this project and further projects.

 ## Create a Solution